-\textbf{Image Matting} Most classical image matting methods are trimap-based~\cite{chuang2001bayesian,levin2007closed,sun2004poisson,levin2008spectral,chen2013knn}.
+Most classical image matting methods are using auxiliary inputs like trimaps~\citep{li2017patch,sun2004poisson,levin2008spectral,chen2013knn,levin2007closed}.
 They sample or propagate foreground and background labels to the unknown areas based on local smoothness assumptions.
-Recently, CNN-based methods improve them by learning discriminative features rather than relying on hand-crafted low-level color features~\cite{xu2017deep,lu2019indices,hou2019context,cai2019disentangled,tang2019learning}.
-Deep Matting~\cite{xu2017deep} employed an encoder-decoder structure to extract high-level contextual features.
-IndexNet~\cite{lu2019indices} focused on boundary recovery by learning the activation indices during down-sampling.
-However, trimap-based methods require user interaction, so are not likely to be deployed in automatic applications.
-Recently, Chen et al.~\cite{chen2018semantic} proposed an end-to-end model that first predicted the trimap then carried out matting.
-Zhang et al.~\cite{zhang2019late} also devised a two-stage model that first segmented the foreground/background and then refined them with a fusion net.
-Both methods separate the process of segmentation and matting in different stages, which may generate erroneous segmentation results that mislead the matting step.
-Qiao et al.~\cite{Qiao_2020_CVPR} employed spatial and channel-wise attention to integrate appearance cues and pyramidal features while predicting, however, the distinct appearance and semantics of foreground/background areas and transition areas bring a lot of burden to a single-stage network and limit the quality of alpha matte prediction.
-Liu et al.~\cite{liu2020boosting} proposed a network to perform human matting by predicting the coarse mask first, then adopted a refinement network to predict a more detailed one.
-Despite the necessity of stage-wise training and testing, a coarse mask is not enough for guiding the network to refine the detail since the transition areas are not defined explicitly.
+Recently, CNN-based methods improve them by learning discriminative features rather than relying on hand-crafted low-level color features~\citep{xu2017deep,lu2019indices,hou2019context,cai2019disentangled,tang2019learning}.
+Deep Matting~\citep{xu2017deep} employed an encoder-decoder structure to extract high-level contextual features.
+IndexNet~\citep{lu2019indices} focused on boundary recovery by learning the activation indices during down-sampling.
+However, trimap-based methods require user interaction, make them unlikely to be deployed in automatic applications.
+Recently, Chen et al.~\citep{chen2018semantic} proposed an end-to-end model that first predicted the trimap then carried out matting.
+Zhang et al.~\citep{zhang2019late} also devised a two-stage model that first segmented the foregrounds or the backgrounds and then refined them with a fusion net.
+Both methods separated the process of segmentation and matting into different stages, which may generate erroneous segmentation results that mislead the subsequent matting step.
+Qiao et al.~\citep{Qiao_2020_CVPR} employed spatial and channel-wise attention to integrate appearance cues and pyramidal features while predicting, however, the distinct appearance and semantics of foreground/background areas and transition areas brought a heavy burden to a single-stage network and limited the quality of alpha matte prediction.
+Liu et al.~\citep{liu2020boosting} proposed a network to perform human matting by predicting the coarse mask first, then adopting a refinement network to predict a more detailed one.
+Despite the necessity of stage-wise training and testing, a coarse mask was not enough for guiding the network to refine the details since the transition areas were not defined explicitly.